 In August, one of the undisputed main events is the La Fiesta de Gracia.
 The party happens in the Gracia district, known as Barcelona’s answer to Carnevale.

-Gracia’s streets are fully decorated with paper mâché giants, gigantic flowers, and colored banners in this festival.
+Gracia’s streets are fully decorated with paper mâché giants, gigantic flowers, and colored banners for this festival.
 Many roads have their stages put up with sound systems that can split your ear.
-They all come in various genres: hip hop, salsa, electronic, punk, and more.
+They all come in various genres: hip-hop, salsa, electronic, punk, and more.

 You may spend a long time wandering the streets and listening to live music that you can experience in every square for free!
 You may also have kebabs, tapas, beer, and more with great pricing.